 Once you have completed Small Claims paperwork, you need to file it with the appropriate court clerk.
-There are three ways to file in Small Claims Court; In person, by mail, or by fax.
+There are four ways to file in Small Claims Court; In person, by mail, online, or by drop-off box.
 Click here to learn where to file your case.

 What are my options for filing court papers?

-There are currently only 3 options to file court papers at the correct courthouse:
+There are currently four options to file court papers at the correct courthouse:

 - In person

 - By mail

 File in person, at the correct courthouse, hand your forms to the court clerk and pay the proper fee(s).
 You can pay by cash, check, money order, cashier’s check, or credit card.

 How do I file court papers by mail?

 To file your forms by mail: